 The D-Show Snapshots feature lets you flexibly store and recall a wide range of console mixing parameters.
-Snapshots are commonly used to store the mixer setup and initial levels for individual, scenes, songs or sound cues in a performance.
+Snapshots are commonly used to store the mixer setup and levels for individual scenes, songs or sound cues in a performance.
+Snapshots store information about channels and mix parameters, and you can use a variety of methods to edit, preview, and manage snapshot data.

 Snapshots are contained and stored as part of a Show.
 A single Show file can contain up to 999 snapshots.
 Snapshots are controlled from the on-screen Snapshots page, or from the dedicated Snapshot controls of the ACS section.
+Once stored, snapshots can also be recalled with a footswitch.